-We want to provide a supportive culture from the outset of the tenancy and during the tenancy in order to facilitate ongoing engagement with the tenant.
-Providing a supportive culture, particularly to residents with mental health issues, prevents the possibility of tenants withdrawing or not engaging.
+We will offer support from the outset of the tenancy and during the tenancy in order to facilitate ongoing engagement with the tenant.
+Providing a supportive culture, particularly to residents with mental health issues, reduces the likelihood of tenants withdrawing or not engaging.

-5. Consultation, communication and training
+5. Consultation, communication, and training